EbrithilNogare/mff/README.md

-My personal repository of study on Faculty of Mathematics and Physics at Charles University.
+My personal repository of study at Faculty of Mathematics and Physics of Charles University.

 Almost all notes are writen in czech language.